BHSAI/APAP_toxicity_liver/README.md

 # Genome-scale model analysis of acetaminophen toxicity in the laboratory rat
 Code availability for the manuscript titled "Metabolic network-based predictions of toxicant-induced metabolite changes in the laboratory rat" by Pannala *et al*.

-Following script was used to generate Figures in the main text and Supplementary Fig. S1.
+Following scripts were used to generate Figures in the main text and Supplementary Fig. S1.

 ## Figure 2
 Inputs processed gene expression fold changes stored in the folder Weights_apap